 - You must declare in advance whether an OSATS is summative or formative and there must always be a distinction between the two – you won’t be able to ‘upgrade’ a formative assessment that’s gone well.

 - You must involve at least two different assessors in the sign-off process

 - You must not use the same assessors for all OSATS

-- A consultant must undertake at least one of the assessments, and senior sign-off must be as specified in the matrix of educational progression (PDF, 460 KB)
+- A consultant must undertake at least one of the assessments, and senior sign-off must be as specified in the training matrix

 - Taking consent for the procedure is not part of OSATS; taking of consent is assessed separately using a mini-CEX